 Most park buildings are accessible including:

-Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank, and in the Benjamin Franklin Museum (fee applies).
-There are also accessible restrooms at the Germantown White House (Deshler-Morris House) located in Germantown.
+Accessible restrooms are available in the Independence Visitor Center, the Portrait Gallery in the Second Bank, at 5th and Chestnut Streets, and in the Benjamin Franklin Museum (fee applies).
+There are also accessible restrooms at the Germantown White House (Deshler-Morris House) located in Germantown (currently closed).